itruffat/JestingLang/README.md

 It was created for the JESTING APP, a Python-based Spreadsheet program used to emulate behaviours similar to those Spreadsheet Applications.
-Mostly to test esoteric programs created for those applications.
+Mostly to test esoteric code created to work on those applications.

 ## Syntax and AST